maheswaramsubrahmanyam/JAVA_FULLSTACK_NOTES/README.md

 	   }
 }
 ```
-# final keyword in java
+# final variable keyword in java
 when final keyword is used with variable that variable value will be constant and can`not be changed or updated

 ```java